 - Vons: 7:00 a.m. - 9:00 p.m. | 7:00 a.m. - 9:00 a.m.
 Mon-Thurs*

 - Walmart: 7:00 a.m. - 8:30 p.m. | 6:00 a.m. - 7:00 a.m.
 Tues*

 - WinCo Foods: 7:00 a.m. - 9:30 p.m. | 6:00 a.m. - 7:00 a.m.*

 *Times/dates designated for seniors and vulnerable shoppers.
 Please note that all times are subject to change.

 The City of Fontana, in partnership with the Fontana Chamber of Commerce, has developed the "Fontana To- Go" menu of restaurants that have ramped up their takeout and delivery options to serve you during the Coronavirus crisis.
 Our local restaurants need us now more than ever to keep family and friends employed.
 Please help support local food establishments.
-View the list of restaurants here.
+View the original list of restaurants here.

 Although the Fontana Community Senior Center will be closed until Friday, May 1, senior transportation services will remain operational, though limited to 10 passengers per vehicle.
 The City will implement a home-bound meals program for seniors already registered in the program.

 Stay Home.
 Save Lives.
 Check In